 Head down the Mississippi River and back in time on this journey into the Old South.
-Aboard the stately American Queen riverboat, you’ll visit sprawling former plantations, riverside towns steeped in Southern Hospitality, and New Orleans, the boisterous birthplace of jazz.
+Aboard the stately American Duchess riverboat, you’ll visit sprawling former plantations, riverside towns steeped in Southern Hospitality, and New Orleans, the boisterous birthplace of jazz.
 Become immersed in the rich culture of the American South, and prepare to be swept away by its Antebellum drama.

 - Rail transportation on Amtrak's City of New Orleans

 - Hotel accommodation for 2 nights